davanstrien/flyswot/README.md

 Options:
   --model-id TEXT       The model flyswot should use for making predictions
                         [default: flyswot/convnext-tiny-224_flyswot]
-  --pattern TEXT        Pattern used to filter image filenames  [default: fs] --bs INTEGER          Batch Size  [default: 16] --image-formats TEXT  Image format(s) to check  [default: .tif] --help                Show this message and exit.
+  --pattern TEXT        Pattern used to filter image filenames --bs INTEGER          Batch Size  [default: 16] --image-formats TEXT  Image format(s) to check  [default: .tif] --help                Show this message and exit.